Free Delivery

 Article

 Looking for the best tools to clean windows?
-Look no further.
+You've come to the right place.

-There's not many corners of the internet dedicated to clean windows in the way that we are, oh and we've been supplying professionals for just shy of 20 years.
+There's not many corners of the internet dedicated to cleaning windows in the way that we are, so you can rely on us to make the right (unbiased) recommendations.

 First Things First, How Not To Clean Windows....

-Can we also ditch the Ikea 99p squeegee and don't get me started on the window-vac (okay, I admit it's handy for doing the insides).
+Can we also please ditch the Ikea 99p squeegee and don't get me started on the window-vac! (okay, admittedly it's handy for doing the insides).

 Second, Check Your Wallet